Skip to content

 Create Graph

 Graphs in Exosphere define executions by connecting nodes together.
 A graph template specifies the nodes, their connections, and how data flows between them.
-This guide shows you how to create and manage graph templates.

 Graph Structure